 At Wirehive we help businesses maximise their potential through the use of cloud technology.
 Not only do we migrate their data, but we improve security.
 We implement machine learning and AI solutions.
-And we protect business infrastructure from negative events.
+And our managed cloud services protect business infrastructure from negative events.

 So it is no surprise that we get a lot of questions about the cloud.